linux-nvme/nvme-stas/DISTROS.md

 # Compatibility between nvme-stas and nvme-cli

-Udev rules are installed along with `nvme-cli`.
-These udev rules allow `nvme-cli` to perform tasks similar to those performed by `stacd`.
+Udev rules are installed along with `nvme-cli` (e.g. `/usr/lib/udev/rules.d/70-nvmf-autoconnect.rules`).
+These udev rules allow `nvme-cli` to perform tasks similar to those performed by `nvme-stas`.
 However, the udev rules in `nvme-cli` version 2.1.2 and prior drop the `host-iface` parameter when making TCP connections to I/O controllers. `nvme-stas`, on the other hand, always makes sure that TCP connections to I/O controllers are made over the right interface using the `host-iface` parameter.
-This causes a discrepancy between TCP connections made by `nvme-cli` and `nvme-stas`.
-Worse, TCP connections made by `nvme-cli` (2.1.2 and earlier) may end up on the wrong interface.

-We basically have a race condition between `nvme-stas` and the udev rules installed with `nvme-cli`.
-Both try to perform the same task in parallel, which is to connect to I/O controllers over TCP.
+We essentially have a race condition because `nvme-stas` and `nvme-cli` react to the same kernel events.
+Both try to perform the same task in parallel, which is to connect to I/O controllers.
 Because `nvme-stas` is written in Python and the udevd daemon (i.e. the process running the udev rules) in C, `nvme-stas` usually loses the race and TCP connections are made by the udev rules without specifying the `host-iface`.

-`nvme-stas` provides a way to avoid this conflicts with `nvme-cli`.
-In `stacd.conf`, one can set `udev-rule=disabled` to completely disable the udev rules that come with `nvme-cli`.
-This, however, will impact all transport types and not just TCP.
-The udev rules have been fixed post 2.1.2 `nvme-cli` so that the `host-iface` will now be taken into consideration when making TCP connections to I/O controllers, eliminating the need to disable the udev rules.
+To remedy to this problem, `nvme-stas` disables `nvme-cli` udev rules and assumes the tasks performed by the udev rules.
+This way, only one process will take action on kernel events eliminating any race conditions.
+This also ensure that the right `host-iface` is used when making TCP connections.

 # Addendum